.NET Core Overview

 The other change needed outside the Todos ServiceStack implementation was to match .NET Core's default convention of serving static files from the WebRootPath which just required moving all static resources into the /wwwroot folder.

-And with that the Todos port was complete, which you can view from the deployed location below:
+And with that the Todos port was complete.

 Seamless Integration with .NET Core